Facebook Twitter Instagram

 get started in a healthcare career without having to spend years in school.
 The duties of a

 Medical Assistant range from helping patients to performing administrative duties.
+In addition

 to helping patients, a Medical Assistant can also work in an office, hospital, or outpatient